-The Marion Hostel ☆☆ -- Brand new, beautiful, shared and private accommodation in the heart of the city of Wellington.
-Unlike other hostel rooms in the city, their dorm beds include a cozy custom made privacy curtains and hand made wooden bunks with handy storage draws, lighting and charging facilities.
+The Marion Hostel ☆☆ -- Brand new, beautiful, shared, and private accommodation in the heart of the city of Wellington.
+Unlike other hostel rooms in the town, their dorm beds include a cozy custom made privacy curtains and hand made wooden bunks with handy storage draws, lighting, and charging facilities.
 Voted one of NZ’s best hostels, this is a great option to stay at if you are looking to meet other travelers or save money.

 Wellington Gay Nightlife Scene

-When heading out in Wellington for the first time we always suggest visiting one of the two main gay bars to get a true feel for the scene here, but we have also listed some of our other favorite LGBT-friendly haunts.
+When heading out in Wellington for the first time, we always suggest visiting one of the two main gay bars to get a sincere feeling for the scene here, but we have also listed some of our other favorite LGBT-friendly haunts.

 Gay Bars in Wellington

-Ivy Bar & Cabaret -- Wellington’s cool, alternative and totally fabulous queer nightspot that is Kamper than a pair of tits!
-Tucked into the excavated basement of the old iconic James Smith Department Store, head here for shows and events of all types, from drag and burlesque to comedy and poetry…or just a good old fashioned rave!
-To really tempt you, there is a magnificent array of alcoholic treats and cocktails. to tickle your devilish desires and pleasure your taste buds.
-The vibe is perfect for mixing and mingling then carefree dancing late into the night.
+Ivy Bar & Cabaret -- Wellington’s fresh, alternative, and totally fabulous queer nightspot that is Kamper than a pair of tits!
+Tucked into the excavated basement of the old iconic James Smith Department Store.
+Head here for shows and events of all types, from drag and burlesque to comedy and poetry — or just a good old fashioned rave!
+To tempt you, there is a magnificent array of alcoholic treats and cocktails to tickle your devilish desires and pleasure your taste buds.
+The vibe is perfect for mixing and mingling, then carefree dancing late into the night.

 S&M -- A fabulous gay cocktail and lounge bar with plush surroundings, cedar walls, and Egyptian chandeliers to set the mood.
-Owned and run by couple Scott and Malcolm who have been actively involved in Wellington’s gay community over the past few decades and have opened various queer clubs and bars in the past.
-S&M is the perfect place to relax and enjoy a gin and tonic, beer, nice wine or fabulous Cocktail -- complete with great music, great company and an awesome crew to look after you.
+Owned and run by couple Scott and Malcolm, who has been actively involved in Wellington’s gay community over the past few decades and has opened various queer clubs and bars in the past.
+S&M is the perfect place to relax and enjoy a gin and tonic, beer, excellent wine, or fabulous Cocktail -- complete with great music, great company, and an awesome crew to look after you.
 There is also a downstairs B&D (Basement and Dance) open for Bingay on Wednesdays, with shows, gigs, and functions occurring regularly, Thursdays through Saturdays.
 Whatever your choice, there is space for all to enjoy.

 Gay-Friendly Bars in Wellington

-While Grindr and other gay hooks up apps have to lead to a closing of gay sauna and bathhouses worldwide, we are happy to report that that gay sauna in Wellington is still rather popular!
+While Grindr and other gay hooks up apps have to lead to a closing of gay sauna and bathhouses worldwide, we are happy to report that that gay sauna in Wellington is still somewhat popular!
+Almost as popular as Menfriends gay sauna in Christchurch even.
 Use our gay map of Wellington at the end to get a better look at the layout and to decide where to stay if you plan on visiting frequently.